-Business Angel Investors are individual investors, often-successful businessmen, who are investing their own personal funds into a potentially rewarding business opportunity often in an early-stage or start-up business.
+Business Angel Investors are individual investors, often-successful business owners, who are investing their own personal funds into a potentially rewarding business opportunity often in an early-stage or start-up business.
 Angel investors have experience and contacts to contribute, and may be willing to be “hands-off”.
 Whereas Venture Capital is invested by firms or companies that use other people’s money.
 Venture Capital is seldom invested in early-stage, have many contacts, and often require a seat on the board.
 They raise that money by offering investors a chance to take part in a fund that is then used to buy shares in a private company.
 Generally if the business is at an early stage then Business Angels are the most likely source of funding.
 Venture Capital firms may come on board at a later stage when the concept is proven and initial revenues obtained in order to more quickly expand the company.
 If your startup is absolutely determined to raise venture capital, there’s only one viable legal entity decision your startup can make–the C- Corporation.
 Most venture capitalists are unwilling—or unable—to invest in any other business entity.

 Why Venture Capitalists don’t like LLC’s:

 Limited Liability Companies (LLCs) are a very popular form of organizing small businesses.
 In essence, they are a hybrid entity that provides the limited liability protection of a C corporation with the tax benefits of a partnership.
 LLCs are also incredibly easy to set up.
 One of the main problems with LLCs is the tax implications, which deter—and in some cases even prevent—venture capitalists from investing.